SEU-NetSI/seu-netsi.github.io/_pages/home.md

   <h3>SEU <small>Southeast University</small></h3>
 </div>
 <div class="justify-text">
 Southeast University (SEU), located in <b>Nanjing</b>, <b>China</b>, the ancient capital city of six dynasties, is a prestigious institution of higher learning renowned both at home and abroad.
-As one of the national key universities directly subordinate to the Ministry of Education of China and jointly established with Jiangsu Province, it is also listed as one of the universities involved in National "<em>985 Project</em>", "<em>211 Project</em>".
+As one of the national key universities directly subordinate to the Ministry of Education of China and jointly established with Jiangsu Province, it is also listed as one of the universities involved in National <em>"985 Project"</em>, <em>"211 Project"</em>.

-In 2017, SEU was ranked on the list of constructing "<em>Class A First-rate World Universities</em>", and the discipline of "Computer Science and Technology" was successfully selected as the national "<em>Double First-class Construction Discipline</em>".
+In 2017, SEU was ranked on the list of constructing <em>"Class A First-rate World Universities"</em>, and the discipline of "Computer Science and Technology" was successfully selected as the national <em>"Double First-class Construction Discipline"</em>.

 <blockquote>
 <p style="font-size: 16px;">